 Rhymes and rhyming games are a great pre-literacy activity because they help kids understand the phonetic parts of words.
-Think about those early readers in which a "cat sat on a mat".
+Think about those early readers in which a "cat sat on a mat."
 Children learn to read using basic phonological spelling patterns.
 If they already understand through listening how those patterns work, so much the better!

 I'm not a literacy professional, just a disorganized, yet enthusiastic parent.
 It's a well-worn phrase, but parents truly are their kids' first teachers and biggest influences on literacy development.

 Think of rhymes as brain games for toddlers and preschoolers.

-Make Rhyming Simple and Random
+Make It Simple and Random

-Adding rhyming fun to everyday life is easy-peasy!
-And if my 4 year old was writing this he would add, "lemon-squeezy!"
-I like to add silly nonsense rhyming to my conversations with the kids.
+You probably already do this naturally.
 If it's time for dinner, I say we're having "pasta-basta!"
 If it's time to get dressed I say, "Let's put on your socksy-wocksy!"
 Almost always, he will chime in with his own version.

 Spontaneously Recite Nursery Rhymes

 When putting on shoes, the old standby "1, 2, Buckle My Shoe" is perfect.
 You can be silly with them, too.
 When my son is counting something and says, "1, 2, 3, 4, 5," I might call out, "I thought I caught a fish alive!"
 He will them finish the rhyme, "6, 7, 8, 9, 10, but I threw it back again!"

-Fill in the Rhyme Blank
+Fill in the Blank

 Turn a Rhyme Upside Down

-Issue Rhyming Instructions
+Issue Instructions in Rhyme

 Include simple, 2 sentence rhymes when you need to take action with the kids.
 For example, if you are trying to get out the door, say "it's time to go, don't be slow!"
 Not only does this sneak in some literacy learning, but your kids might just listen to your instructions.
 (Always a bonus!)
 In fact, this morning when I did this, both kids made up rhymes during the entire walk to school.

-Have a Rhyming Contest
+Have a Contest

+Kids love this one!
 Start out with any word and see how many rhyming words you can come up with.
 For extra giggles, allow invented words.